Respiratory Distress Syndrome in Newborns

 What causes RDS?

-- He was born to a mother with diabetes.
+- He or she was born to a mother with diabetes.

-- He did not get enough oxygen before, during, or just after birth.
+- He or she did not get enough oxygen before, during, or just after birth.

 What are the signs and symptoms of RDS?